-- I. Ottawa County Road Commission approval or Michigan Department of Transportation approval for street entrances may be required - J. Additional information the Township may request that is reasonably necessary to evaluate the site plan - (ii) The Planning Commission, in its discretion, may waive any element, component, or other matters otherwise required to be included in a site plan or a site plan application, if such matters are not deemed necessary for the Planning Commission's review and consideration of the land use which is the subject of the site plan. - (iii) An environmental impact study may be required by the Planning Commission, in its discretion. - m (iv) A site plan need not include such detail with respect to buildings, structures, utility and storm water systems and other features as would require preparation of detailed construction drawings or other highly detailed submissions, such as would normally be required for issuance of building permits.
+- 3. In recognition of developing technologies in building materials, the Planning Commission may agree to approve other materials provided that they meet the intent of this Section, are compatible with surrounding properties, and further provided that such materials shall comply with the architectural, safety and other requirements of the Township building codes, fire code and other applicable Township Ordinances. - 3.
+Discretionary Contents of Site Plan The site plan shall depict the following as may be determined by the Planning Commission: - A. Location and type of existing soils and locations of soil borings - B. Buildings and other facilities for public or community use - C. Proposed landscaping including proposed size of new trees and other plantings and description and location of existing landscaping to be retained shall be indicated - D. Open space and recreation areas - E. Identification of any significant scenic views into or from the site and to or from adjoining lands - F. Delineation of the 100-year floodplain and any proposed uses therein and a determination of state-regulated wetlands, if any - G. Reserved for Future Use - H. Reserved for Future Use - I. Ottawa County Road Commission approval or Michigan Department of Transportation approval for street entrances may be required - J. Additional information the Township may request that is reasonably necessary to evaluate the site plan - (i) The Planning Commission, in its discretion, may waive any element, component, or other matters otherwise required to be included in a site plan or a site plan application, if such matters are not deemed necessary for the Planning Commission's review and consideration of the land use which is the subject of the site plan. - (ii) An environmental impact study may be required by the Planning Commission, in its discretion. - (iii) A site plan need not include such detail with respect to buildings, structures, utility and storm water systems and other features as would require preparation of detailed construction drawings or other highly detailed submissions, such as would normally be required for issuance of building permits.
 However, the Planning Commission may require more detailed submissions with respect to particular buildings, structures or other features if such more detailed information is reasonably necessary for a sufficient review of the proposed land use.